 In the United States, each state has its own laws regarding surrogacy.
 In addition, each country we assist has different requirements and laws regarding surrogacy.
 Therefore, our legal team ensures that the laws of the surrogate’s home state (where the delivery will take place) complement the laws of intended parents' home state/country (including laws around same sex parenting).
 The legal department will always approve a match from a legal standpoint before a surrogate profile is presented to intended parents.
 We will never knowingly present matches that are not a safe legal fit.Connecticut surrogacy laws

-Once the legal team presents its list of safe matches, the matching team reviews the list to ensure good personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
-Both surrogates and intended parents undergo phone calls or in-person meetings with the Circle team early in the process; these meetings helps determine your personality as it relates to surrogacy.
+Once the legal team presents its list of safe matches, the team reviews the list to ensure good personality fits, since we want this to be a comfortable relationship throughout the entirety of the journey.
+Both surrogates and intended parents undergo phone calls or in-person meetings with the Circle team early in the process; these meetings help determine your personality as it relates to surrogacy.
 We also look at IPs' and surrogates' expectations and hopes for the journey including number of embryos to transfer and communication styles.More about matching

 We ask IPs and surrogates their views on termination of a pregnancy as we want to create a match of IPs and surrogates who share similar views.
 We want to ensure that the views of the surrogate and the views of the intended parents align in the event a situation arises where a reduction or termination is considered.
 In our experience, many intended parents prefer the option to make the choice of termination.Become a parent